waveshocker/team_profile/README.md

 # team_profile

+This project will generate a team's basic profile.

 ### Classes
 The project must have the these classes: `Employee`, `Manager`, `Engineer`, `Intern`.
 The tests for these classes in the `tests` directory must all pass.